Bullet points summary

 Paul David emphasizes that while technological innovations like electricity and computing hold great promise for enhancing productivity, realizing these benefits requires time for adaptation, reorganization, and overcoming initial disruptions within industries.

 The decade of the 2020s can be described as the decade where the productivity gains and new business models of the distributed internet become apparent, and reach a stage of maturity.
-However the release of ChatGPT in December 2022 and its massive adoption created new business opportunities and accelerated this adoption process.
+However the release of ChatGPT on 30 November 2022 and its rapid and massive adoption created new business opportunities and accelerated this adoption process.
 The relationship between human and computer has fundamentally changed: it is much easier to interact through a "chat" than through a programing language.
 The costs of creating specialized IT tools and online platforms dramatically decreased.

 Educational technology